Startup Due Diligence Checklist for Angel Investors (2026)

 7. Competitive Landscape

-- ✓ Barrier to entry for new competitors.
+- ✓ Barrier to entry for new competitors — why can't a well-funded team copy this?

 8. Exit Potential